helgadenes/aperPB/README.md

 `python prepare_drift_data.py -f task_ids_190821.txt`

-2. scan2fits_spec.py -- Converts the drift scan data into fits image files for the individual beams.
-This script needs a file with a list of 31 or 33 drift scan task_ids - corresponding to 31 drifts across the field of view - to construct a fits file with the compaund beam shape.
-(The script also works if one or two task_ids are missing.)
+2. scan2fits_spec_old.py  and scan2fits_spec_new.py -- Converts the drift scan data into fits image files for the individual beams for the old and the new frequency settings of Apertif observations.
+This script needs a file with a list of 31 or 33 drift scan task_ids - corresponding to the drifts across the field of view - to construct a fits file with the compaund beam shape.
+(The script also works if one or two task_ids are missing and fewer drifts are provided.)

+`python scan2fits_spec_old.py -f task_ids_190821.txt -d '190821' -c 'Cyg A'`
-`python scan2fits_spec.py -f task_ids_190821.txt -d '190821' -c 'Cyg A'`
+`python scan2fits_spec_new.py -f task_ids_190821.txt -d '190821' -c 'Cyg A'`

 3. scan2fits_spec_ant.py -- Converts the drift scan data into fits image files for the individual beams per antenna.
 This script needs a file with a list of 31 or 33 drift scan task_ids - corresponding to 31 drifts across the field of view - to construct a fits file with the compaund beam shape.